Fernando Alonso: My first car

 (CNN)He lives life in the fast lane as a veteran Formula One driver, but Fernando Alonso's first wheels were world's apart from the rocketships he calls his office.

-The McLaren driver, who won two world championships with Renault, was the proud owner of a humble Renault Megane -- his first ever car.
+The McLaren driver, a two-time world champion, was the proud owner of a humble Renault Megane -- his first ever car.

 The workaday motor was a sponsor's gift when the former karting world champion was cutting his teeth in Formula Three in Spain.